patrickalin/bloomsky-api-go/README.md

 The BloomskyStructure package provides APIs for bloomsky device.

+## Install

+Execute :

+    go get github.com/patrickalin/bloomsky-api-go

+## Usage Example : How to use API

+Example in /example

+    cd example
+    go build .
+    ./example

-## Bloomsky API Go
+## Usage Bloomsky Client

 If you want, I have a [runtime client](https://github.com/patrickalin/bloomsky-client-go) which uses this API.

-In other case, execute :

-    go get github.com/patrickalin/bloomsky-api-go

 ## Folders / Files